 Once we were seated the service began, both my companions ordered wine and I went with water since I am still being a booze virgin – since August 31 :).
 Thankfully they served us some yummy olives with our drinks as my appetite was running amok.

 Next came Cowboy Doug in fine form along with plantain chips and chipotle sauce.
 Ordinarily, the chips are served with the dogs, but tonight was special and they wanted to give us a table sharing experience.

 Only there for a pop in, Cowboy left just before the peel and eat shrimp growlers arrived.
 They came with two sauces – Ray’s Sunset and Bubba.
-The shrimp were some of the biggest I have eaten in my nine years here.
-Dawn explained the hunky shrimp were not from the shrimp farm.
+The shrimps were some of the biggest I have eaten in my nine years here.
+Dawn explained the hunky shrimps were not from the shrimp farm.
 They have a fisherman who brings them in fresh off the boat.

-Last but not least it was the moment we had been waiting for – Big Dog time.
+Last but not least, it was the moment we had all been waiting for – Big Dog time.
 We all ordered something different and agreed on a 3-way split so we could do maximum tasting.
-We all agreed Karen’s choice was the winner – the Chicken Apple & Chardonnay grilled with slow simmered sweet onion relish and cranberry dijon.[slideshow_deploy id=’32364’]
+We all agreed Karen’s choice was the winner – the Chicken Apple & Chardonnay grilled with slow simmered sweet onion relish and cranberry Dijon.

 A bit more about Ray’s Big Dog and the philosophy behind it.